 We will consult with the Santa Cruz County Parks Department this week about the future of this Memorial Tree or its potential replacement.
 However, the next Memorial Tree will likely be a Memorial Grove of several coast live oaks, perhaps with cedars to the east and west, in a less accessible but very visually prominent location near the western end of Mount Hermon Road.

 Steven Michel Ralls was memorialized by the installation of his own Steven Michael Ralls Memorial Tree this morning on the third anniversary of his passing.
 Several circumstances coincided to make this event not only possible, but righteously appropriate, much like the original Memorial Tree that replaced a conspicuously missing oak in Felton Covered Bridge Park.

 This little Monterey cypress, Cupressus macrocarpa, grew from seed into a situation where it could not stay.
-There was initially no place to relocate it to, since it will eventually get too big and too shady for most landscapes.
-Ironically these disadvantages are attributes where it will be added to an end of a row of other cypress that are intended to obscure unappealing scenery.
+Initially, there was no place to relocate it to, since it will eventually get too big and too shady for most landscapes.
+Ironically, these disadvantages are attributes where it is now situated, at the end of where a row of other cypress will be installed to obscure unappealing scenery.

 The location is perfect!
 It is offset from the adjoining straight row of five Arizona cypress, where it can get bigger and broader than the others, as it naturally does.
 A larger and bulkier tree is preferred there to compensate for a slightly lower elevation.
 What is even more ideal about the location is that it is precisely where Steven Michael Ralls camped while homeless late in 2012.